Tips for managing holiday stress

 While the holidays can be exciting, they can also be stressful.
 Our holiday stress tips can help, but sometimes, you may want to talk to a professional.

-If you are experiencing stress that is impacting your physical health or want a referral to a mental health practitioner, our urgent care centers are open 365 days a year to help you manage holiday stress.
+If you are experiencing stress that is impacting your physical health or want a referral to a mental health practitioner, the urgent care centers are open 365 days a year to help you manage holiday stress.
+Find an urgent care center near you.